West Bengal: Sports

+Netaji Indoor Stadium was completed in January 1975 and was constructed specifically to host the 1975 World Table Tennis Championships, which were held at the venue that year.
+The stadium has also hosted other major events, including the state funeral service of Mother Teresa on 13 September 1997.

 Cricket and association football are popular.
 West Bengal, unlike most other states of India, is noted for its passion and patronage of football.
 Kolkata is one of the major centres for football in India and houses top national clubs such as Mohun Bagan Super Giant, East Bengal Club and Mohammedan Sporting Club.